 The lead chain has also been removed and I replaced the undefined shape over the horse’s back with a small tree.

-Build on the shapes to draw the smaller shapes and define details.
+Draw the smaller shapes and define details.
 I like to work from the gridded reference photo on the computer so I can enlarge the photo to focus on whatever area I’m drawing.

 I also generally start with either the eye or the muzzle.
 It’s important to get the eyes right as soon as possible, but it’s often easier to start drawing with larger shapes, like the muzzle.